Gingerbread House Icing Recipe

 How to Make Gingerbread House Icing

-2. Next, turn the mixer to low speed and add powdered sugar one spoonful at a time.ย
+Add the sugar: Turn the mixer to low speed and add powdered sugar one spoonful at a time.

 Gingerbread house with gingerbread icing.

 To Thicken: If the icing is too runny, add 1/4 cup powdered sugar at a time, whipping thoroughly after each addition.
 The icing should resemble thick glue for the perfect consistency.
-Continue this process until the desired thickness is achieved.
+Continue this process until the desired stiff consistency is achieved.

 To Thin: If the icing is too thick, add a tablespoon of water and whip until smooth.
-Gradually add drops of water, if needed, until you reach the desired consistency.
+Gradually add drops of water, if needed, until you reach the right consistency.

 Take-Home Tip: Wrap completed gingerbread houses in large cellophane bags for guests to take home.
 Secure the top with a festive ribbon for a polished and gift-worthy presentation.